 School Year Teaching Internship

 Breakthrough’s Super Saturday “College-Bound” program occurs four times during the school year.
-Teacher interns and professional staff reinforce writing and math skills for seventh, eighth and ninth graders through rigorous classes and workshops.
-Teachers work in teams of two or three and teach two separate classes:
+Teacher interns and professional staff reinforce academic skills for seventh, eighth and ninth graders through rigorous classes and workshops.
+Teachers work in teams of two or three and may teach different kinds of classes such as:

-- a skill-oriented class designed to develop academic abilities
+- a skill-oriented class designed to develop academic and problem-solving abilities

 Breakthrough is one of the foremost opportunities for high school and college students to learn the foundational skills of teaching.
 As a Breakthrough teacher intern, you learn by doing; we teach you how to lead powerful lesson plans that activate learning and use effective teaching strategies to engage and motivate your students.

 Breakthrough Manchester will select approximately 20 teacher interns for the Super Saturday program.
 Our competitive admission process is designed to select the most highly qualified candidates to participate in our teacher intern corps.
 All applicants must be between 16 and 22 years old and currently enrolled in an accredited high school or undergraduate college program.
 If you will turn 16 prior to April 2015, you are still eligible to apply.

 October 20 – The School-Year Teaching application goes live

 November 4 – The School Year Teaching application must be submitted online, and a transcript from your current school must be submitted by this deadline.

 November 7 – All applicants are notified of their status; selected applicants will advance to the group interview.

 November 18 OR November 20 – Selected applicants will participate in one of these required group interview dates from 6:00-8:00 pm at the Derryfield School.
 Group interviews include participation in a brief skit or Breakthrough cheer and the presentation of a 5-minute mock lesson.
 More information will be provided to selected applicants in advance.